The 3 Things You Must Have To Publish Your Novel

 When I first started writing, the publishing world seemed vast and mysterious and uncrackable.
 How in the world was an ordinary guy supposed to break in to this world?

-That was almost 25 years ago.
-In that time, I’ve published six novels and two nonfiction books, won about a dozen awards and honors, rubbed elbows with hundreds of writers, editors, and agents, and taught at many writing conferences across the country.
+That was back in the 1980s.
+Since that time, I’ve published six novels and several nonfiction books, won about a dozen awards and honors, rubbed elbows with hundreds of writers, editors, and agents, and taught at many writing conferences across the country.

 You know what?
 The publishing world still seems vast and mysterious.
 But I’ve learned that it’s not impossible to crack into it.
 I broke in.
 And I’ve watched a zillion novice writers develop their skills and get published.

 The publishing world is completely fair and democratic.
 You don’t need to slip anybody a big wad of cash to break in.
 You don’t need to threaten anybody with a kneecapping.
-You don’t need to perform any lewd acts.
+You don’t need to do anything naughty.

-All you need are 3 things.
+All you need to get published are 3 things, and anybody can get them.
 Here they are:

 That’s all!
 This course is about how to get each of those things and what to do with them once you’ve got them.
 Let’s talk a little bit about each of them in turn: